Generative AI in Marketing conceptualized visually

 Perhaps most important, they form the foundation of your SEO strategy, which is crucial for being discovered by search engines.

-So yes, while these one-way conversations are vital, it’s often presumed that once found via search, potential customers will have everything they need to make an informed purchasing decision.
+So yes, while these one-way conversations are vital, it’s often presumed that once found via search, potential customers will immediately find all of that beautiful content you’ve curated on your website and they will then have everything they need to make an informed purchasing decision.

-This urgency exists because humans are changing how we ask the machines questions and businesses are simply unprepared for the shift.
+This is because humans are changing how we ask the machines questions and businesses haven’t yet started to consider this shift.

 No longer are the questions of Who, What, Where, and When the primary focus of user queries.

 For instance, an individual will typically search for products (Who), services (What), restaurant locations (Where) or operating hours (When).
-A request is made and information gets sent back via a one-way street.
+A request is made and information gets sent back via the one-way street that is the search engine results page (SERP).

-But generative AI has changed the search game by introducing answers to deeper questions that tackle Why and How.
+But that old search and discovery model is cracking at the foundation.
+Generative AI has changed the search game by introducing answers to deeper questions that tackle Why and How.
 Hence, generative AI is changing how we talk to the machines.

-Why and How questions require a two-way conversation, often with several back-and-forths before a user is satisfied with the response.
-Even with Generative Search Results (GSR) currently in use by “Big Search,” there is a ceiling on the level of information and satisfaction that it delivers.
+Those questions that ask Why and How require a two-way conversation, often with several back-and-forths before a user is satisfied with the response.
+Even with Generative Search Results (GSR) currently in use by “Big Search,” there is a ceiling on the level of information and satisfaction delivered.

 Think of it this way.
 Who, What, Where and When queries are made by top-of-the-funnel prospects.
 Why and How questions, however, are posed by middle and bottom-of-the-funnel prospects — individuals who are serious about purchasing and need answers to deeper questions.

 “Okay.
 But you’re a B2B organization.
+Seriously.
 WHAT DOES IT ALL MEAN?!”

 – You, probably